 Head to Sweden’s far north during the colder months, and you could see a legendary natural phenomenon: the Northern Lights.
 You can also go skiing, embark on a sledding adventure, or stay in a hotel made of ice.

-Whose views are best?
-The light shows in Iceland also rank among the top experiences of the Aurora.
-If you go, we recommend visiting the Blue Lagoon, a steamy geothermal spa reaching a toasty 37 degrees Celsius, to keep yourself warm.
+Iceland also competes for great views of the Aurora.
+If you go, then we recommend visiting the Blue Lagoon, a steamy geothermal spa reaching a toasty 37 degrees Celsius, to keep yourself warm.